 Patti v.
-Xerox Corporation et al

-In Re Xerox Corp.
+Xerox Corporation et al In Re Xerox Corp.
 ERISA Litigation

 On July 1, 2002, a class action complaint captioned Patti v.
-Xerox Corp. et al. was filed in the United States District Court for the District of Connecticut (Hartford) alleging violations of the ERISA.
+Xerox Corp. et al. was filed in the United States District Court for the District of Connecticut (Hartford) alleging violations of ERISA.
 Four additional class actions were subsequently filed, and the five actions were consolidated as In Re Xerox Corporation ERISA Litigation.
 The purported class includes all persons who invested or maintained investments in the Xerox Stock Fund in the Xerox 401(k) Plans (either salaried or union) during the proposed class period, May 12, 1997 through November 15, 2002.
 Plaintiffs alleged that the defendants failed to provide accurate and complete material information to participants concerning Xerox stock, including accounting practices which allegedly artificially inflated the value of the stock, and misled participants regarding the soundness of the stock and the prudence of investing their retirement assets in Xerox stock.

 On April 13, 2009, the court held a fairness hearing and entered an order giving its final approval to the settlement.
-The distribution of the settlement was completed in November, 2009 and the Plan's portion of such settlement (\$31,773,202) is included as "Employer Settlement Allocation" in the Statement of Changes in Net Assets.
+The distribution of the settlement has been completed and the Plan's portion of such settlement (\$2,997,089) is reflected as "Employer settlement allocation" in the Statement of Changes in Net Assets.
 The Company and the other defendants did not admit any wrongdoing as a part of the settlement.